 Defrost overnight in the refrigerator and use it to make idli.

-Leftover cooked idlis can be refrigerated for up to 5 days.
+Leftover idli can be refrigerated for up to 5 days.
 Store it in an airtight container.

-To reheat the idlis, simply place a few idlis in a microwave-safe bowl.
+To reheat the idli, simply place a few idli in a microwave-safe bowl.
 Sprinkle some water and microwave for a couple of minutes.

-You can reheat the Idlis in an Instant Pot.
-Place the idlis in an oven-safe or steel insert.
+You can reheat the Idli in an Instant Pot.
+Place the idli in an oven-safe or steel insert.
 Add a cup of water to the inner pot, and add the trivet.
 Place the bowl onto the trivet.
 Close the Instant Pot lid with the pressure valve in the venting position.
 Set external time for 5 minutes.
 Allow 10 minutes of natural pressure release.

 Pic Shown: Quinoa Idli served with some sambar and coconut chutney